 As a Catholic School, we promote and teach the doctrine and philosophy of the Catholic Church.
 This will include participating in class/whole school worship each day and also attending school Masses.

-We follow the `The Way, The Truth and The Life’, 'Caritas in Action' and 'Come and See' schemes of work which strive to ensure that the Christian values show themselves not only in the R.E. lessons but at all times.
+We follow the `The Way, The Truth and The Life’, 'scheme of work.
+Through this we strive to ensure that the Christian values show themselves not only in the R.E. lessons but at all times.